munificent/craftinginterpreters/book/closures.md

 globalTwo();
 ```

-- prints one then two
+This prints "one" then "two".
+In cases like this, it's pretty clear when two
-- usually clear when two vars are same or different
-- but not always
+variables are different.
+But it's not always so obvious.
+Consider:

 ```lox
 var globalOne;